vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * so this is called key:value pair is `label` so keeping this we can query the resource/object in k8s.

-### Pod with container with additional commands `ARGS`
+### Pod with container with additional command `ARGS`

-* using `args` will override the `cmd` command in  k8s like a argument which we are using, how see in similar in docker.
+* using `args` will override the `cmd`. command in  k8s like a argument which we are using, see how it is similar to docker.
 * Arguments `args` will override the `cmd` in container of pod same like docker container like below example to override `cmd` in docker passing the arguments .

 `docker container run -d alpine sleep 1d`